PETYA RANSOMWARE THREAT ADVISORY

 Not reported yet for this malware, but in general as lot malware delivery happens through tricking victims to click on links or open malicious attachments.
 Hence it advised to have strong e-mail filtering gateway.

 The major issue here is that seemingly harmless attachments can create a lot of damage within an organization, aiding in everything from credential thefts to crypto-malware.

 Today there are technologies available which can look at inbound e-mails and deconstruct attachments, basically meaning breaking up the attachments in functional elements and then reconstruct the attachment without potential harmful parts.
 An example could be a word-file being sent to you with a macro embedded in it.
 With the correct technology that word file can still be delivered to the user, but only after the macro has been removed from the file.

 Help AG works with OPSWAT on data sanitization.
-The solution is installed as a mail transfer agent after your existing e-mail defences and therefore does not require any change to user behaviour.
+The solution is installed as a mail transfer agent after your existing e-mail defenses and therefore does not require any change to user behavior.

-Note: We integrate OPSWAT with sandbox solutions, which means you can perform behavioural based analysis on e-mail attachments.
+Note: We integrate OPSWAT with sandbox solutions, which means you can perform behavioral based analysis on e-mail attachments.

 Client Application Whitelisting

 Application whitelisting can be a very efficient way of dealing with such malware, as it can stop untrusted executables from running on your machines.

 Help AG works with a number of vendors, which have application whitelisting solutions, hereunder Carbon Black Protect and Symantec Endpoint Protection.
 Palo Alto Networks recently added signing certificate validation to the TRAPS platform, which also can add value.

 Please note that there are of course big differences in the capabilities of each platform, but if you have any of them deployed you should investigate how you can use them to harden your environment.